Flank/flank-dashboard/docs/15_developer_configuration.md

 > What was the outcome of the project?

-As a result, we've got documented the currently used Flutter version and thee ways of running the Metrics application.
+As a result, we've got documented the currently used Flutter version and the ways of running the Metrics application.